luisnucore/Bitso/README.md

 # Example Deploying in AWS from terraform
-In this example scripts, we depoy a EC2 instance and RDS instance y AWS
+In this example scripts, we depoy a EC2 instance and RDS instance y AWS youn can check the terraform scripts and execute them in your environment or just execute the next instructions.

 ## Prerequisites:
  - CentOS 7